microsoft/vscode-wiki/Virtual-Workspaces.md

 We have recently announced the [Remote Repository feature](https://code.visualstudio.com/updates/v1_56#_remote-repositories-remotehub) that lets you browse and edit files and folders directly on GitHub.

-While developing and testing the feature, we have observed that not all extensions work well with it.
-What's special about Remote Repositories is that they open VSCode on a folder or workspace that is located on a virtual file system.
+`Open Remote Repository...` opens VSCode on a folder or workspace located on a virtual file system.
 We call this a __virtual workspace__.
 When a virtual workspace is open in a VS Code window, this is shown by a label in the remote indicator in the lower left corner, similar to remote windows.

-In that window, we disable all extension that signal that they don't support virtual workspaces.
+While developing and testing the feature, we have observed that not all extensions work equally well with it.
+Some extensions use tools that rely on resources being available on disk and can't be adopted.
+Other extensions haven't thought about virtual resources.

-We want to make sure as many extensions as possible work with virtual resources.
-We aim for a good user experience not just with the __Remote Repository__ feature, but also all other features leveraging virtual resources, from connecting to ftp-servers to working with cloud resources.
-Features that depend on resources being available on disk should not cause error dialogs.
+For a great user experience not just with the __Remote Repository__ feature, but also all other features leveraging virtual resource - from connecting to ftp-servers to working with cloud resources - we want to make sure as many extensions as possible work with virtual resources.
+Features that depend on resources being available on disk should not cause error dialogs but rather be disabled when a virtual workspace is opened.

 ## Is my extension affected?